 Grants of various sizes were made to the fund from a variety of foundations with different levels of assets.
 But the Michigan AIDS Fund board operated as a group of equals and all received the credit for their leadership.

-Historical Document: Read notes about the formation of the Michigan AIDS Fund from the Council of Michigan Foundation’s board meeting in 1990.
+Historical Document: Notes about the formation of the Michigan AIDS Fund from the Council of Michigan Foundation’s board meeting in 1990.

 Michigan is home to four of the nation’s larger grantmaking foundations: The W.K.
 Kellogg Foundation, the Kresge Foundation, the Herbert H. and Grace A. Dow Foundation, and the Charles Stewart Mott Foundation.
 Kellogg and Mott have international grantmaking interests.